 One of the most common product design mistakes that we do is leave users without any help and clear message about “what just happened”.
 We all have faced that ‘Oh!
 Snap’ moment but what made it acceptable was a clear and concise error message.
 So make sure you give users a valid error message.

 Any important action which does not have a confirmation message should be provided with an option to undo

 Important action items like ‘confirm order’, ‘delete record’ should always come with a confirmation pop up so that user is informed in advance about the irreversible change which is about to happen.

 An error of intention where we are not sure what we should be doing or we have a wrong idea about our action.
-Mistakes happen when we develop a mental model of the user interface which isn’t correct, and form a goal that doesn’t suit the situation well.
+Mistakes happen when we develop a mental model of the user interface which isn’t correct and forms a goal that doesn’t suit the situation well.
 Some of the examples are-

 - Selecting the option to block search engines from crawling the site is a mistake.
 Forgetting to remove the temporary robots.txt file we set up to block search engines while your site was under development is a slip.

 - In a payment system, not sending an error message when the transaction is not accepted.
 Leading user to falsely believe an order is placed even though no money is deducted from the bank account.

 - While asking a user to submit a long form not putting the required symbol *.
 Leading a user to skip required information and hence leading to submission failure.

 - Asking users to rate a question on a scale of 1-3 whereas ideally, the scale should 1-10.
 Leading to wrong interpretation and hence faulty insights.